guettli/kubernetes-cheat-sheet/README.md

 ## Terminology

-[Pod](https://kubernetes.io/docs/concepts/workloads/pods/): A Pod is a group of one or more containers, with shared storage/network resources,
+Ephemeral Container: A Container type that you can temporarily run inside a Pod.
+Custom (your) code usualy runs in ephemeral (stateless) containers.

+Helm: The package manager for Kubernetes

+Helm Chart: A package (like rpm/dpkg/msi)

+Minikube: A tool for running Kubernetes locally.

 [Node](https://kubernetes.io/docs/concepts/architecture/nodes/): Kubernetes runs your workload by placing containers into Pods to run on Nodes.
 A node may be a virtual or physical machine.

-Helm: The package manager for Kubernetes

-Helm Chart: A package (like rpm/dpkg/msi)
+[Pod](https://kubernetes.io/docs/concepts/workloads/pods/): A Pod is a group of one or more containers, with shared storage/network resources,

+Volume: A directory containing data, accessible to the containers in a Pod.

 ## Minikube